bryanwagner/node-dod/README.md

 ### CSV Parsing Considerations

 Initially, we use [NodeCSV](https://www.npmjs.com/package/csv) to parse the CSV files, but CSV parsing takes a considerable amount of the processing time.
-To optimize, we also provided a manual parser which is indeed faster, but at maintenance cost.
+To optimize, we also provide a manual parser which is indeed faster, but at maintenance cost.
 In a real-world solution we should consider:

 * What requirements do we have regarding how data is stored?
 Do we need CSV or can we use a binary format?
 * Using a library greatly reduces future maintenance cost